ivicanikolicsg/MAIAN/README.md

 ## Installation

-Maian should run smoothly on Linux (we've checked on Ubuntu) and MacOS.
+Maian should run smoothly on Linux (we've checked Ubuntu 18.04.6 and 20.04.3) and MacOS.
 The list of dependencies is as follows:

 1. `geth`, Go Ethereum, see https://geth.ethereum.org/docs/install-and-build